Planning a virtual event might be hard but by keeping these 9 things in mind when planning, your next virtual event will surely be successful.

 6. Promote your event

 Your event won’t be successful if no one knows about it, being able to put your event out there and have people attend is one of the biggest hurdles to overcome when it comes to virtual events.
-EventX allows their customers to create landing pages to get attendees excited about what the event is all about.
+EventX allows its customers to create landing pages to get attendees excited about what the event is all about.

-With the ever-growing popularity of social media, getting your event advertised on there is the easiest way to reach a large number of people.
+With the ever-growing popularity of social media, getting your event advertised there is the easiest way to reach a large number of people.
 You can also create blog posts about some of the topics of your event and talk about how it’s relevant to your audience and what they’ll gain from joining.
 As is the norm with social media, remember to include hashtags and create some of your own so that you can increase your audience engagement and social media metrics while promoting your event.

 An email list is one of the easiest and most effective ways to reach your existing customer base.
 EventX allows you to create customized templates and send them out to your attendees pre-event, reminding them and thanking them for joining the event; and post-event, following up on attendees to see how their experience was and if you managed to generate a lead.